Code-Institute-Submissions/milestone-46/README.md

   - Several Errors referring to "Missing Empty Links", which are in fact Django template code links.

-  - Several Contrast Errors (Mainly referring to the the gold Amado-btn on white backgrounds)
+  - Several Contrast Errors (Mainly referring to the the gold Amado-btn or gold on white backgrounds)

+  - Several Possible Heading Errors (Referring to the name of each antiquity in the All Antiquities view, which is not a heading.)

+  - Several messages about redundant links regarding links which are legitimate.

   - Alerts for missing form labels.